 - Measure walking in terms of time (minutes) not distance (miles).

-- If you have chest pain, shortness of breath, lightheadedness or palpitations, STOP YOUR ACTIVITIY!
+- If you have chest pain, shortness of breath, lightheadedness, or palpitations, STOP YOUR ACTIVITY!

 Helpful hints about walking